What Is Term Life Insurance and Who Should Buy It?

 Sole Financial Providers

 Losing a sole source of income can be detrimental to a family, which is why term life insurance can be vital in these situations.
 The remaining parent can use the term life insurance death benefit as income replacement, allowing them to stay at home with their children instead of having to go to work right away.
-The proceeds can also be used for everyday expenses, current and future childcare, and education costs.
+You can also use the proceeds for everyday expenses, as well as current and future childcare and education costs.

 Individuals With Significant Debts